 Step 3 – Assessing the future needs of each of the parties

-- who has the care of any child of the relationship under the age of 18 years;
+- Care of a child of the relationship under the age of 18

 Step 4 - Is the proposed division of property fair to both parties?